-The blueberries used by the Indians were the wild, or low bush variety, which are the state fruit of Maine, where they are a major crop.
+The blueberries used by the Indians were the wild or low bush variety, the state fruit of Maine, where they are a major crop.

 Most blueberries that are cultivated today are the high bush variety, domesticated in the early 20th century.
-The plants have been improved over the years to increase the size and color of the berry and the yield of the bush.
-Cultivation of the high bush blueberry has has been so successful that America now grows over 90% of the blueberries in the world.
+The plants have been improved over the years to increase the berry’s size and color and the bush’s yield.
+Cultivation of the high-bush blueberry has been so successful that America now grows over 90% of the blueberries in the world.

-Some 20 years ago, blueberries were anointed a “superfood” after studies of the benefits of antioxidants became part of healty eating in the U.S. Blueberries are one of foods highest in antioxidants.
+Some 20 years ago, blueberries were anointed a “superfood” after studies of the benefits of antioxidants became part of healthy eating in the U.S. Blueberries are one of foods highest in antioxidants.

 †At the time, Virginia included the region as far north as the Hudson River in the modern State of New York.
 The Hudson River was their originally intended destination.